NovoNordisk-OpenSource/zephyr/cran-comments.md

 ## Overview
-* This is a new lightweight package that provide a wrapper around the cli package as a useful way of providing messages for both users and developers when using functions developed with the current messages functions.
+* This is a new lightweight package that provide a wrapper around the cli package as a useful way of providing messages for both users and developers when developing new functions

 * The messages can be turned on/off by utilizing environmental options which is a convenient way of controlling the level of messages for both users and developers.